VitaDynamics/cortexia_video/README.md

 - Review the [tests](tests/) for usage examples
 - Ensure all dependencies are properly installed
 - Verify model download permissions and internet connectivity
+- Use the [cookbook examples](cookbook/) for practical implementation patterns

 For additional support, please refer to the project documentation or create an issue in the repository.